 This plan provides a vision, goal and objectives for making Morgantown a bicycle friendly community.
-For each of the objectives, the plan includes one or more initiatives that are necessary to accomplish the respective objective.
+For each of the objectives, the plan includes one or more actions that are necessary to accomplish the respective objective.

 Detailed tasks, schedule and resources are established and maintained in separate operational plans managed by the entities responsible for accomplishing their respective objectives.